 As an Inquirer, this is a time for you to ask questions, be introduced to Gospel values, and experience the beginnings of faith.
 If you feel that you are ready and would like to take the next step, this period concludes with the celebration of the Rite of Acceptance into the Order of Catechumens.

-As a Catechumen, this is a time for your faith to be nurtured, attending sessions to learn about Catholic faith and teachings.
+As a Catechumen, this is a time for your faith to be nurtured, attending sessions to learn about the Catholic faith and teachings.
 If you feel that you are ready and would like to take the next step towards initiation, this period concludes with the celebration of the Rite of Election/Enrollment of Names where there will be a diocesan-wide celebration of Catechumens.

 - Purification and Enlightenment